For information on available internships in our Massachusetts and Oregon offices, please click here.

 - Valid driver’s license, good driving record, and comfortable driving throughout the state

-- Experience working with vulnerable populations
+- Experience working with sexual assault survivors

 No person in the United States shall, on the basis of actual or perceived race, color, religion, national origin, sex, gender identity, sexual orientation, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of the Victim Rights Law Center.